Dogness (International) Corporation (DOGZ) can’t be written off after posting last 3-months Average volume of 2.28M

-At the end of the latest market close, Dogness (International) Corporation (DOGZ) was valued at $4.21.
-In that particular session, Stock kicked-off at the price of $4.05 while reaching the peak value of $4.49 and lowest value recorded on the day was $4.03.
-The stock current value is $4.44.Recently in News on February 24, 2022, Dogness (International) Corporation Closes $5.66 Million Offering.
+Let’s start up with the current stock price of Dogness (International) Corporation (DOGZ), which is $4.59 to be very precise.
+The Stock rose vividly during the last session to $4.59 after opening rate of $4.08 while the lowest price it went was recorded $3.96 before closing at $4.09.Recently in News on February 24, 2022, Dogness (International) Corporation Closes $5.66 Million Offering.
 Dogness (International) Corporation (“Dogness” or the “Company”) (NASDAQ: DOGZ), a developer and manufacturer of a comprehensive line of Dogness-branded, OEM and private label pet products, today announced that it closed a previously announced offering with institutional investors, raising approximately $5.66 million in gross proceeds from the sale of 1,966,251 common shares at a price of $2.88.
 The Company plans to use the net proceeds from the offering for working capital and general business purposes, as it continues to focus on the growth of its business enhancing pet lifestyles through an expanding portfolio of traditional and smart tech products.
 You can read further details here

 Dogness (International) Corporation had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $8.98 on 01/05/22, with the lowest value was $2.11 for the same time period, recorded on 02/24/22.